azurecitadel/azurecitadel/content/arc/servers-hack/manual.md

 > _Hint_: Remove the suggested tags.
 We will be handling tags via policy.

-## Log Analytics agent

-Manually deploy the Log Analytics agent to the two VMs.

 ## Inventory

 Run a basic query in Resource Graph Explorer to list all Azure Arc connected virtual machines